 • Work in phases – first build up, then refine, eventually maintain.

-• Be kind to your skin – mind the sun, use SPF, and choose mild skincare.
+• Be kind to your skin – pay attention to the sun, use SPF, and choose mild skincare.

 • Choose a device that suits you – in terms of design, comfort, and ease of use.

-• Be gentle with yourself – one missed session doesn't "ruin" your journey.
+• Be gentle with yourself – one missed session doesn't "fail" your journey.

-This way, IPL transforms from "just another chore" on your list into a calm moment in your week.
-A time when you literally and figuratively work on how you want to feel in your body, this summer and beyond.
+This way, IPL transforms from "just another chore" on your list into a moment of calm in your week.
+A moment where you literally and figuratively work on how you want to feel in your body, this summer and beyond.

 Own Your Glow; at your own pace

-A beautifully designed, intuitive at-home IPL device helps maintain this routine.
+A beautifully designed, intuitive at-home IPL device helps to maintain this routine.
 If you value design, comfort, safety, and effectiveness, it feels more natural to use the device regularly.
-It sits comfortably in your hand, looks good in your bathroom or bedroom, and invites a small ritual, instead of feeling like a clinical tool.
+It fits comfortably in your hand, looks good in your bathroom or bedroom, and invites a small ritual, rather than feeling like a clinical tool.

-That's exactly what Own Your Glow is all about:
+That's exactly what Own Your Glow is about:

 • choosing how you care for your body

-• and going into summer with a calm feeling, because you lovingly started it back in March.
+• and going into summer with a calm feeling, because you lovingly started it in March.

 Read more